top of page

 Because the work is yours.
 Not theirs.

-And I refuse to leave this world as unwanted as I entered it.
+I refuse to leave this world as unwanted as I entered it.

 Alek